Transparent reporting

 Bosch products aim to impress thanks to their safety, quality, and reliability — regardless of where they are produced or used.
 In developing and manufacturing these products and in rendering services, we stay true to our 'Invented for Life' mission statement beyond compliance with the law.

-Due to our wide-ranging product portfolio, we apply a large number of different laws and regulations worldwide governing quality assurance.
-The majority (> 90%) of our development and production sites have a quality management system certified according to ISO 9001.
-All sites that manufacture vehicle components are certified according to the IATF 16949 standard, which is based on ISO 9001 and was developed by the International Automotive Task Force (IATF).
+Due to the wide-ranging product portfolio, Bosch applies a large number of different quality laws and regulations worldwide.
+All Bosch production sites have a quality management system certified according to ISO 9001.
+In addition to the ISO 9001 certification, all sites that manufacture vehicle components are certified according to the IATF 16949 standard, which is based on ISO 9001 and was developed by the International Automotive Task Force (IATF).

 The ‘Quality Management Curriculum’ is assigned annually to all associates in relevant roles.
-All eligible associates are included, nominated by their supervisors based on their assigned tasks.
 The curricula encompass both the globally applicable corporate standard on quality fundamentals and tailored content addressing the needs of local workforce at the various sites, depending on their tasks and manufactured products.

 Bosch has implemented a comprehensive and group-wide system for supply chain risk and resilience management to generally facilitate product availability.
 This system is anchored in the corporate directive 'Supply Chain Risk and Resilience Management', which defines both preventive and reactive measures and is binding across the Bosch Corporate Group.
 It includes supplier screening, risk classification, and mitigation strategies (e.g. dual sourcing, safety stock planning, and the use of alternative production sites for certain products).
 In addition, early warning mechanisms, task force procedures, and crisis management processes are also included in corporate directives.